Cannes Film Festival kicks into full swing for 75th anniversary

 Another Ukrainian entry is a debut film from Maksim Nakonechnyi, "Butterfly Vision," the story of a young Ukrainian woman who returns to her country after being captured then released in a prisoner swap.

+"We will be thinking a lot about film, but we will never stop thinking about what is happening in Ukraine as well," said Fremaux who was peppered with questions about the festival's position on the war.

-(Reporting by Mimosa Spencer and Hanna Rantala; Editing by Frank Jack Daniel)
+(Reporting by Mimosa Spencer and Hanna Rantala; Editing by Frank Jack Daniel, Richard Chang)

 ((Mimosa.Spencer@thomsonreuters.com;))